StringManolo/relax/README.md

 ```CREATE DATABASE snr;```
 + Connect to the db
 ```\c snr```
-+ Create a table for users
++ Create a table for users and posts
 ```
 CREATE TYPE gender AS ENUM ('male', 'female', 'other');